-IMPORTANT: Please check campsite capacity regulations to make sure your sleeping units and vehicles/trailers can be accommodated on one campsite.
-If the amount of people, equipment and vehicles exceeds the regulations, you will need to purchase an additional campsite.
+IMPORTANT: If the amount of people, equipment or vehicles exceeds the capacity allowances, you will be required to purchase an additional campsite.

 Due to the high demand for campsites at this park, it is recommended that reservations be made in advance.
-For all campsites, check-in time is 3 p.m. and check-out time is 2 p.m.
-For reservations, there is a required two-night minimum stay on weekends year-round.
-Other limitations exist for Saturday night arrivals.
+For weekend reservations, there is a required two-night minimum stay of Friday/Saturday.

 Both campgrounds are nicely shaded.
-Campsites are equipped with a picnic table, fire pit and lantern post.
 Rules and regulations are posted throughout the campground.
 Please familiarize yourself with these.
 There are five trailside campsites available at no charge.
 They are accessible from the equestrian and paved bicycling/walking trails.
 Interested parties must inquire at the park office.